Corporate Financial Planning

 3. Cash Flow Management

 Inflation increases the cost of goods and services, meaning that more cash is needed to fund day-to-day operations.
 Companies with tight liquidity may struggle.
+Even moneyed ventures can have trouble managing its cash flow.

 Impact: